Solar Panel Cost Guide in Staten Island, NY (Feb 2023)

 How to Save on Solar Panels

-- Contract: Before signing a contract with a solar company, make sure to look it over carefully so you understand the terms.
-Also, ask questions if you're unsure about some of the terms, such as what to do if a component breaks or malfunctions and if there are any guarantees about energy production.
+- Contract: Before signing a contract with a solar installer, be sure to look it over completely so you understand the terms.
+Also, ask questions if you're unsure about some of the terms, such as what to do if a part breaks or malfunctions and what services you can expect from them.

 Best Regional Coverage